 We occasionally consider other metrics related to performance, such as power efficiency, total energy, overall complexity, and real-time response guarantee.
 Our ultimate goal is to propose solutions that make computing systems more efficient, taking into account current and envisioned applications, compilers, runtimes, operating systems, and microarchitectures.
 And since increased performance often comes at the expense of another metric, identifying the related trade-offs is of interest to PACAP.

-The ALF project-team witnessed the end of the “magically” increasing clock frequency and the introduction of commodity multicore processors.
-PACAP will likely experience the end of Moore’s law (which states that the number of transistors in a circuit doubles approximately every two years), and the generalization of commodity heterogeneous manycore processors.
+The past decade witnessed the end of the “magically” increasing clock frequency and the introduction of commodity multicore processors.
+PACAP is experiencing the end of Moore’s law (which states that the number of transistors in a circuit doubles approximately every two years), and the generalization of commodity heterogeneous manycore processors.
 This impacts how performance is increased and how it can be guaranteed.
 It is also a time where exogenous parameters should be promoted to first-class citizens:

 - the existence of faults, whose impact is becoming increasingly important when the photo-lithography feature size decreases;